numist/Switch/README.md

 At this point, `⌘R` should have you up and running!

 **NOTE:** Switch requires Mac OS X version 10.8 or newer and is developed with Xcode 4.6 and newer.
-The application does not do any work to check these constraints so incompatibility may be indistinguishable from bugs at first glance.
+The application does not do any work to check these constraints so incompatibility may be indistinguishable from bugs.